Fang Xiaoru — An Intelligent Scholar, A Tragic Minister, and A Sincere Believer

 A Sincere Believer and His Tragic Martyrdom

-So, Fang Xiaoru believed that Zhu Di was a traitor who even didn't honor his own father's will, and a rebel who put society in chaos.
+So, Fang Xiaoru believed that Zhu Di was a traitor who didn't honor his father's will and a rebel who put society in chaos.

-Fang Xiaoru refused to surrender, as Emperor Zhu Yunwen’s respectable teacher, close friend, and important minister.
+Fang Xiaoru refused to surrender for being Jianwen Emperor's respected teacher, close friend, and important minister.

-Fang's stubbornness and disrespect made Zhu Di felt insulted and outraged.
+Fang's stubbornness and disrespect made Zhu Di feel insulted and outraged.

-In the end, more than 800 people who had a relationship with Fang were executed in front of him, including all of his relatives and students.
+In the end, more than 800 people with a relationship with Fang Xiaoru were executed before him, including all of his relatives and students.

 But Fang Xiaoru still refused to surrender.

-Then he was dismembered to death, cruelly, after having suffered thousands of cuts.
+Then he was dismembered to death, cruelly, after suffering thousands of cuts.

-Lots of Fang Xiaoru's essays were destroyed, people who kept them were sentenced to death as well.
-Many of his masterpieces disappeared, though some people risked their lives to secretly hide and preserved some of the Fang’s works.
+What can be confirmed is that most of his articles were banned and destroyed.
+Many of his masterpieces disappeared, though some people risked their lives to hide and preserve some of his works secretly.

-In the history of China, Fang Xiaoru was famous for his remarkable achievements in literature and ideology, also for his absolute loyalty and tragic ending.
+In the history of China, Fang Xiaoru was famous for his remarkable achievements in literature and ideology, absolute loyalty, and tragic ending.

-He sometimes was criticized for being stubborn and pedantic, which caused so many people that were close to him to die, but was also respected for his pure fidelity and brave martyrdom.
+He was sometimes criticized for being stubborn and pedantic and had caused so many people close to him to die, but he was also respected for his pure fidelity and brave martyrdom.

 He was a true believer who sacrificed for what he believed in.